 ... as well as the founder and owner of Zodiac Thump Music (ASCAP/BMI) - a digital music label that specializes in electronic music (primarily House music and it's myriad derivative sub-genres *pause for eye-roll*).
-While not formally trained in musical composition, he has always had an uncanny ability to create lush arrangements by ear.
+While still formally training in music theory and musical composition, Libra has always had an uncanny ability to create lush arrangements by ear.

 What sparks your creativity?